samgoree/samgoree.github.io/_posts/2026-2-21-Human_centered_AI_art.md

 I had the privilege in December of participating in the MosAIcs symposium at Washington University.
 It was a fun event, involving contemporary mosaic artists, neuroscientists and computer scientists interested in aesthetics.
 My talk framed some of my research in terms of the question: **is there a human-centered computational aesthetics?**

+(I've given this post a more attention-grabbing title, If you're only interested in the AI art stuff, scroll down [here](#three-principles))

 By "computational aesthetics" I mean computational models that attempt to predict what images humans will like.
 In particular, I'm interested in "image aesthetic quality assessment" models which take an image as input and output a number.
 These models are fit to image-label pairs from a large dataset, such as the AVA dataset, and are used to curate images for large AI art datasets.
 For more about which humans, and what these models actually do, you can see some of [my previous work]({{site.baseurl}}/2022/12/02/correct_for_whom.html).

-By "human-centered" I mean something that is useable and intuitive to human users attempting to complete a task.
+By "human-centered" I mean something that is useable and intuitive to human users, particularly working artists, attempting to complete a task, in this case, free creative expression.
 In this post, I'd like to take this concept and connect it to related ongoing debates about AI art.
-If you're only interested in the AI art stuff, scroll down [here](#three-principles).

 ### What use does computational aesthetics have?